alpenlabs/Technical-Whitepaper/README.md

 # **2 Related Work**

-In this section, we describe several existing work related to scaling and extending the capabilities of Bitcoin.
+In this section, we describe several existing works related to scaling and extending the capabilities of Bitcoin.
 We discuss their goals, technical constructions, practical tradeoffs, and current limitations.
 Additionally, we provide a general description of rollups and provide an overview of existing work on rollups in other blockchain ecosystems.

 ## **2.1 Lightning Network**